gnimelf/Work-Day-Scheduler/README.md

 ## Usage

-Enter data into a of the text area and then click the lock button to save your information for that time slot.
+Enter data into a text area, then click the lock button to save your information for that time slot.

 [![screenshot](./assets/images/daily_work_schedule.png)](https://gnimelf.github.io/Work-Day-Scheduler/)